 For 14 years, Lisa’s belief in the principals of law enforcement made her an excellent police officer.
 Her devotion to helping at-risk youth made her a positive role model.
 She decided to pursue a law degree at La Verne after realizing that the higher she was promoted within the police department, the further away she moved from the work she loved.

 Serving in the district attorney’s office allowed her to interact with the public and stay involved with the practical application of the law while also satisfying her ambition and allowing her to grow intellectually.
 Despite having worked with some of the country’s best legal minds, she has never felt intimidated because she believes her La Verne Law school education prepared her for being in the court room.

-As a former police officer, Lisa brings a unique perspective to her job.
-She understands from her years in the field that sometimes good people do bad things.
-And while she believes that people need to be held accountable for their actions, she tries never to judge or to condemn.
+As a former police officer, Lisa brings a unique perspective to the Bench.
+Her years in the field have given her the experience to know that sometimes good people do bad things.
+And while she believes people need to be held accountable for their actions, she tries never to condemn or demean.
 This philosophy has served her well and helps her maintain a positive outlook on life.
-She says her primary goal is to help her community, and this goal guides her not only in her work as an attorney, but also as a professor at La Verne Law where she teaches Appellate Advocacy and Honors Moot Court.

 Asked whether law school changed her, Lisa speaks of how her education broadened her perspective.
 While she enjoys her job, she maintains a “never say never” attitude and keeps all doors open.
 She has proven her commitment to the values and mission of the University of La Verne by her devotion to her community.
 She made time to teach as an adjunct faculty member and has assisted many La Verne Law students in discovering and attaining their own goals in the legal profession.